n0shoes/sourcerer-mcp/CUSTOM.md

 This fork is for using with local ollama (no openai) and focuses on creating "memory" for claude code.
-Note: Claude code is a lazy fucking cunt and will still probably ignore this and do fuck all.

 MCP server instructions have been updated from the original project to focus on the memory use-case.